Online M.A. in applied child and adolescent development

 Additional materials for child life track applicants

-- Introduction to child life course: Complete the child life course form and get it signed by your certified child life specialist instructor.
+- Introduction to child life course: If your course is in progress, complete the child life course form and get it signed by your Certified Child Life Specialist instructor.
+If you have completed a course, you'll need proof of completion (e.g., a certificate or transcript).

 Optional materials for infant and early childhood mental health track applicants